-- Materials, books, instruments or equipment where the child's parents wish him/her to own them \ - Transport to education not arranged by the school or local authority - Activities that are provided outside of school time that are not part of the curriculum, not part of any examination syllabus for which the pupil is being prepared by the school and not part of statutory religious education (section 5) - Residential school trips (section 6) \ - Musical instrument tuition and singing lessons (section 8) \ - Certain fees associated with public examinations (section 9) \ - Photocopying for private use (section 10) - Cost of damages (section 11) - Lettings (section 12)
+- Materials, books, instruments or equipment where the child's parents wish him/her to own them - Transport to education not arranged by the school or local authority - Activities that are provided outside of school time that are not part of the curriculum, not part of any examination syllabus for which the pupil is being prepared by the school and not part of statutory religious education (section 5) - Residential school trips (section 6) - Musical instrument tuition and singing lessons (section 8) - Certain fees associated with public examinations (section 9) - Photocopying for private use (section 10) - Cost of damages (section 11) - Lettings (section 12)

-The cost of some activities (marked with a \ above) may be met in full or may be subsidised for those pupils attracting Pupil Premium funding.
+The cost of some activities (marked with a above) may be met in full or may be subsidised for those pupils attracting Pupil Premium funding.
 Details of any subsidy available will be announced at the start of each academic year and will be publicised in the Academy Pupil Premium Statement published on the Academy's website.
+Subsidies are always considered on a case-by-case basis to ensure equity of opportunity.